 West Glacier in Flathead County, Montana — The American West (Mountains)

 Location.
-48° 37.041′ N, 113° 52.769′ W. Marker is in West Glacier, Montana, in Flathead County.
+48° 37.059′ N, 113° 52.748′ W. Marker is in West Glacier, Montana, in Flathead County.
 Marker can be reached from Lake McDonald Lodge Loop 0.1 miles west of Going-To-The-Sun-Road.
+Marker is located in front of the Lake McDonald Lodge.
 Touch for map.
-Marker is located in front of the Lake McDonald Lodge.
 Marker is in this post office area: West Glacier MT 59936, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
-Historic Boats (within shouting distance of this marker); Time Machines (within shouting distance of this marker); A Glacial Lake (approx. 0.4 miles away); Horns (approx. 9.1 miles away); Stephen Tyng Mather (approx. 9.2 miles away); Choosing a Route (approx. 10.2 miles away).
+At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
+Wilderness Architecture (within shouting distance of this marker); Time Machines A Glacial Lake (approx. half a mile away); Horns (approx. 9.1 miles away); Stephen Tyng Mather (approx. 9.1 miles away); Choosing a Route (approx. 10.1 miles away); Motoring In (approx. 15˝ miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 26, 2011, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 469 times since then.
-Photos: 1, 2. submitted on July 26, 2011, by Bernard Fisher of Mechanicsville, Virginia.
-3. submitted on July 28, 2011, by Bernard Fisher of Mechanicsville, Virginia.
-4. submitted on July 26, 2011, by Bernard Fisher of Mechanicsville, Virginia.
+This page was last revised on October 14, 2020.
+It was originally submitted on July 26, 2011, by Bernard Fisher of Richmond, Virginia.
+This page has been viewed 508 times since then and 4 times this year.
+Photos: 1. submitted on July 26, 2011, by Bernard Fisher of Richmond, Virginia.
+2. submitted on July 28, 2011, by Bernard Fisher of Richmond, Virginia.
+3, 4, 5. submitted on July 26, 2011, by Bernard Fisher of Richmond, Virginia.